JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 **Link table** - For example a table of invoices contains customer info and product info.
 A relational database could have a customers as one entity, products as one entity, and invoices (orders) which would link the other two entities.
 The link table uses a foreign key to link to other tables, (as well as having a primary key).

-**non atomic data** - data that can be brocken up into smaller chunks.
+**Non atomic data** - data that can be brocken up into smaller chunks.
 Each feild should have 1 single peice of data.
 Atomic data is much easier to search for.

 ## Flat file database
 A single table within a database. refered to as a single **relation** in a database.
 Most often used for only 1 entity.